 A House in the Sky by Amanda Lindhout and Sara Corbett

 On her fourth day in the country, Amanda was kidnapped and held hostage for 460 days.
-The young woman remembers every detail of horrors she went through in captivity.
-Only imaginary house in the sky that she returned to over and over again helped her survive all those nightmares.
+The young woman remembered and described every detail of horrors she went through in captivity.
+Only an imaginary house in the sky that she returned to over and over again helped her survive all those nightmares.

-This memoir certainly found its permanent place among my favorite travel books in my home library.
-A House in the Sky taught me to put safety above all other things when traveling.
+This memoir certainly found its permanent place among my favorite travel books in our home library.
+A House in the Sky taught me to put safety above all other things when traveling and exploring the world.

 The Alchemist by Paulo Coelho

 The Alchemist is a travel story about Santiago, an Andalusian shepherd boy, who backpacks to Egypt in search of treasure.
 He doesn’t find any gold or silver.
-What he discovers though surpasses all his expectations.
-Santiago learns to follow his heart, understands love, and masters the meaning of life.
-This is a great travel book for everybody who dares to chase his or her dreams and overcome fear of future.
+What he discovers, though, surpasses all his expectations and changes his outlook on life forever.
+Santiago learns to follow his heart, understand love, and master the meaning of life.

 Paris Letters by Janice Macleod